Expectations for Awardees - FAQs

 Trials may be submitted online via the NCI CTRP Registration Site.

-Registration may occur individually through the manual entry web interface of approximately 15-20 data elements and required upload of related documents, which may include the trial protocol, IRB approval, informed consent forms, and a list of participating sites.
+Trials may be registered manually through the web interface on the NCI CTRP Registration Site.
+Manual entry requires entering a limited number of data elements and requires upload of related documents, which may include the trial protocol, IRB approval, informed consent forms, and a list of participating sites.
 Multiple trials may also be submitted all at one time electronically by batch file loading.
 Please read the instructions for Batch File uploading.

-Another approach is register trials utilizing the NCI Enterprise Services.
-NCI has worked with system developers and vendors to configure their applications to allow utilization of NCI Enterprise Services by the CDMS systems.
-The NCI will continue to work with individual centers to assist them should they wish adapt their CDMS to use the registration service.
+Another approach is to register trials utilizing the NCI Enterprise Services.
+NCI has worked with system developers and vendors to configure their applications to allow utilization of NCI Enterprise Services by the Clinical Data Management Systems (CDMS).
+The NCI will continue to work with individual centers to assist them should they wish to adapt their CDMS to use the registration service.
 If you have questions or comments regarding this approach, please contact us at NCICTRO@mail.nih.gov.